respond-framework/rudy/packages/rudy/docs/differences-from-rfr.md

   `(dispatch, getState, bag)` - instead they are passed the `Request` object, which contains keys `dispatch`, `getState`, and others previously in `bag` such as `action`
 - `action.meta` no longer exists in routing actions.
-If it or other unrecognixed keys are provided, they will be removed
+If it or other unrecognised keys are provided, they will be removed
-- URLs without trailing slashes will no longer match route regexes with trailing regexes (due to an upgrade of the `path-to-regexp` library).
+- URLs without trailing slashes will no longer be matched by route regexes with trailing slashes (due to an upgrade of the `path-to-regexp` library).
 By default, URLs with trailing slashes will still match route regexes without trailing slashes.